-This area includes West Seventh St, Kings Row, Northgate, Somersett, Mogul and Verdi.
+This area includes West Seventh St, Kings Row, Northgate, Somersett, Mogul, Verdi and Boomtown.
 The primary supply for the area comes from the Hunter Creek Reservoir and the Chalk Bluff WTP effluent pumps.
-The Northwest system is highly interconnected and has a large amount of alternative pumping capacity with standby generators at Chalk Bluff, Mae Anne/McCarran (east side pump train), Beaumont and Somersett pumping systems.
-An overall storage surplus of about 3.8 MG is anticipated for 2020 in the Northwest Reno area and all tank zones have adequate emergency supply.
-New storage is planned for the Verdi area when the area west of Somersett develops.
-With acquisition of the Boomtown water facilities, Boomtown storage (2 MG) will be available to back up the lower Verdi area.
+The Northwest mostly consists of two pump trains providing supply to the region: (1) the west side consisting of the US 40 and Mae Anne pump train; and (2) the east side consisting of the Chalk Bluff and Mae Anne/McCarran pump train.
+The Northwest system is highly interconnected and has a large amount of alternative pumping capacity with standby generators at Chalk Bluff, Mae Anne/McCarran, Beaumont and Somersett pumping systems.
+An overall storage surplus of about 4.9 MG is anticipated for 2025 in the Northwest Reno area and all tank zones have adequate emergency supply.
+New storage is planned for the Verdi, Boomtown and US 40 areas when the area west of Somersett and south of Boomtown develops.
 The Boomtown system also has about 1.3 MGD of groundwater capacity.